radical-cybertools/radical.pilot/docs/source/supported/frontier.rst

       EOF

 .. note::

-   RADICAL-Pilot follows the default setting of Frontier SLURM core specialization, which reserves one core from each L3 cache region, leaving 56 allocatable cores.
+   RADICAL-Pilot follows the default setting of Frontier SLURM core specialization, which reserves one core from each L3 cache region, leaving 56 allocatable cores out of the available 64.

-   If it is needed to change the core specialization and to be able to use all 64 cores (in this case it constrains all system processes to core 0), then follow the next steps:
+   If you need to change the core specialization to use all 64 cores (i.e., constraining all system processes to core 0), then follow these steps:

    .. code-block:: bash